Now

 Consulting

-• Open to short-term technical assistance on survey design, small area estimation, or RWE infrastructure questions.
+• Open to short-term technical assistance on small-area estimation, survey design, data fusion, and reproducible analysis.
 English or French.

 Reading & thinking about